This is my interpretation of this ancient board game. Enjoy. To play again you need to re-load the page.

 There are several options below to control the complexity of the game.
 These include variations on the path across the board, optional functionality when landing on or passing over certain tiles, and leaving the board.
 The board tiles themselves might have had more significance than I describe here, but I'm too cheap to buy the one book I've seen that discusses that topic.

 Choose the path across the board.
-The first one has the most complexity, and the fourth one is what I saw someone else had implemented.
+The first one has the most complexity, and the fourth one is what I saw someone else had implemented (a museum).
 I suspect the first one (or perhaps the second one) was the official one, partly because the "Extra Turn" tile occurs every 4 squares and the first two paths make use of this throughout.
 The fourth one is the least likely to have been the official path through the board.
 This one leaves me with no good explanation for the unique tile at the exit for the second path.

 Choose the options associated with the different tiles.
 This is where the next level of complexity arises.
 A very simple game for beginners could be played by removing all these options.